 Original Prusa I3 MK3S

 You won’t find a better recommendation than when a company uses its own product.
 It’s a true testament to its value.
 Original Prusa is a prolific 3D printer creator that uses the power of MK3S to create parts for its new products.
 Why?
-Because it’s a reliable, sturdy 3D printer with automatic bed levelling, print backup systems, and support for dozens of different materials.
+Because it’s a reliable, sturdy 3D printer with automatic bed leveling, print backup systems, and support for dozens of different materials.

-At the very end, Prusa’s best large-format 3D printer creates the object on an alloy spring sheet from which it can be easily removed.
+At the very end of the process, Prusa’s best large-format 3D printer creates the object on an alloy spring sheet from which it can be easily removed.
 For most subpar printers, this might be the breaking point, but the MK3S offers smooth removal.
 If you need a bit more adhesion, you can also order a textured, powder-coated PEI option.

 The MK3S is by no means a cheap machine.
 However, considering the quality you’re getting, the size of the printing area, and the support that only Original Prusa can offer, this is an exceptional deal.
-It is easily the best 3D printer under 1000 dollars and a true bargain if you assemble it yourself.
+It is easily the best 3D printer under $1000 and a true bargain if you assemble it yourself.
 There are plenty of YouTube videos you can turn to for guidance, or you can contact customer support for additional help from the makers themselves.

 Top 5 3D Printers